 Palliative care is effective at minimizing the symptoms of illness and enhancing the quality of life.
 Those with serious illnesses such as cancer, Parkinson’s, Alzheimer’s and ALC can greatly benefit from such care.
 However, not all palliative care facilities are created equal.
 Personal support workers often play a vital role in contributing to support care in these types of facilities.
 They can ensure that medication is administered on time, around the clock monitoring is conducted, and personal care, such as grooming and feeding, is regularly maintained.
 Families who cannot be there as often as they like can gain comfort knowing that someone is there providing companionship and care.

-To learn more about our services and how we can help you get the adequate care you need, click here to visit our website or contact us directly at 1-416-724-2273.
+Learn more about our services and how we can help you get the adequate care you need.
+Contact us or call us at 1-416-724-2273.

 Free care service for the first 8 hours on a monthly commitment.